jschildgen/reveal.js-poll-plugin/README.md

 ### Presentation Client

-The presentation client needs a PHP-enabled web server to forward API requests to the server via the script proxy.php.
+The presentation client needs a PHP-enabled web server to forward API requests to the server.
 It's also possible that the presentation client is the same machine as the web server.

 1. Move the content of the `poll` folder to the reveal.js presentation directory
-1. Write the URL to the server into proxy.php
+1. Write the URL to the server into poll.js
 1. Include the CSS in your slides: `<link rel="stylesheet" href="poll/poll.css" />`
 1. Add the jQuery library (download from https://jquery.com, unzip, load: `<script src="path/to/jquery.js"></script>`)
 1. Initialize reveal.js with the following dependency: `{ src: 'poll/poll.js', async: true }`